BoiseState/CS390/syllabus/syllabus.md

 ### University Attendance Policy
 Students are expected to attend classes regularly.
-Missing one of two first classes may result in your automatic withdraw from the class.
+Missing one of two first classes may result in your automatic withdrawal from the class.
 (See http://policy.boisestate.edu/academic-affairs-faculty-administration/policy-title-facult y-initiated-withdrawal/ )